 - Spreadsheet name: The title of spreadsheet.
 A new spreadsheet with the title you specify is created if the spreadsheet does not exist.

 - Worksheet: The title of sheet in spreadsheet.
 A new spreadsheet with the title you specify is created if the sheet does not exist.
+The Name entered is compared "as is" (including spaces) with the worksheet name in Google

 - Upload mode: The mode to modify data in spreadsheet.
 See the Section 4 for details.